blacklightpy/vaultofknowledge/Executions in Judah-ism.md

 ## In the Miqra

-- Leviticus 24:23 (Moshe's Court executing the Blasphemer)
+- Vayikra (Leviticus) 24:23 (Moshe's Court executing the Blasphemer)
-- Numbers 15:36 (Moshe's Court executing the Shabbos violator)
+- Bambidar (Numbers) 15:36 (Moshe's Court executing the Shabbos violator)
-- Joshua 7:25 (Yehoshua's Court executing Achan for taking from the spoils of Jericho)
+- Yehoshua (Joshua) 7:25 (Yehoshua's Court executing Achan for taking from the spoils of Jericho)
 - 1 Kings 21:13 (Nabouth being executed by the court of Jezreel on false charges)

 ## In the Talmud